-This is Vishnu and his consorts Sridevi and Bhudevi.
-Vishnu is towering over his consorts, and his height is three times that of his consorts.
+This is Vishnu with his consort, possibly Sri Devi, on his left and Garuda, his vahana on his right.
+Vishnu is towering over his attendants, and his height is three times that of his consorts.
 Quite a forceful and visual way showing position and power.

 The prabhavali is quite stylized and topped by Kalasa, an auspicious water pot.
 On top of prabhavali’s verticals are two four-armed figures.
 Quite possibly they are Siva and Brahma, worn and small for positive identification.
 Vishnu’s backdrop is a halo designed like a lotus.

 This Vigraha is possibly from Gujarat (Western India for sure).
 The material, relative sizes of Vishnu and his consorts (In South India Vigrahas the consorts are larger in size), the stubs connecting the deities to the prabhavali, design of Vishnu’s crown (the side protuberances) are some of the features that lead to the geographic attribution.
 The Vigraha is about 16.5 cm in height.
-This vigraha may be dated to the 16th-17th century.
+The Norton Simon museum example is dated to the 10th century.

 Reference: Heritage of Metallic Art of Gujarat (1995) by Swarnakamal.
 Published by Department of Museum, Gujarat.